zawztun/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: "World Arakanese Organization "
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: WAO
+subheading: "United We Stand "
 mainpitch:
-  title: Why Kaldi
+  title: Mission
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    World Arakanese organization (WAO), founded in 2006 as a non-profit and community-based organization, is committed to supporting Arakanese around the world to create and facilitate the development of value-added human relations society.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/221615_170043333053339_7910545_n.jpeg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a